California Firearm Safety Certificate Practice Test 2025 – Your All-in-One Guide to Exam Success!

 Question: 1 / 400

-What kind of ammunition is prohibited in California?
+What kind of storage device is required for firearms accessible to minors in California?

 Get further explanation with Examzify DeepDiveBeta